neulab/covid19-datashare/README.md

 * The [Translators Without Borders](https://translatorswithoutborders.org/) have compiled [glossaries](https://translatorswithoutborders.org/twb-glossary-for-covid-19/) and are starting to provide [translations](https://translatorswithoutborders.org/translations-covid-19/).
 * [TAUS](https://www.taus.net/) has compiled a corpus of COVID-19-related parallel sentences.
 Available [here](https://md.taus.net/corona).
 Note that these corpora are published under the CC BY-NC 4.0 license which means the data can be shared and modified only for non-commercial purposes.
 * Microsoft has collected covid19-related bing search logs (desktop users only) over the period of Jan 1st, 2020 – April 18th, 2020.
 They are [here](https://github.com/microsoft/BingCoronavirusQuerySet)
+* An international team of scientists that tries to estimate the number of cases with COVID-19 symptoms in different countries have put out [surveys](https://github.com/GCGImdea/coronasurveys/blob/master/surveys.md) in 57 languages.

 ## Directory Organization